gauthierm/android-studio-issue-101279/README.md

 https://code.google.com/p/android/issues/detail?id=101279

-This Android Studio project replciates the reported issue.
+This Android Studio project replicates the reported issue.
 The project is not set up to compile anything meaningful and probably doesn't compile.
 It's intended to trigger the code inspection error with no other extra stuff.